ELGAS Knowledge Hub

 Minimum Room Sizing

-Portable gas heaters for sale should not be used in bedrooms, bathrooms, or hallways.
+Portable LPG heater (LPG gas heater) for sale should not be used in bedrooms, bathrooms, or hallways.

-The government may specify the minimum room size (volume of room in M³) and minimum ventilation requirements for unflued heaters.
+The government may specify the minimum room size (volume of room in M³) and minimum ventilation requirements for an unflued gas heater.

-Minimum room size also varies between thermostatically controlled and manually controlled heaters.
+Minimum room size also varies between a thermostatically controlled and manually controlled gas heater.

 Manufacturer Sizing Charts for Natural Gas or LPG Gas Heaters

-To make it even easier, some manufacturers have sizing charts for their heaters, based on climate zone maps.
+To make it even easier, some manufacturers have sizing charts for their gas heater models, based on climate zone maps.

-Measure the area you wish to heat and use these charts and maps to buy the correctly sized LPG gas heater for sale.
+Measure the area you wish to heat and use these charts and maps to buy the correctly sized LPG heater (LPG gas heater) for sale.

-It is always wise to follow the manufacturer’s advice.
+It is always wise to follow the gas heater manufacturer’s advice.